Nishpaksh-AI/Nishpaksh/README.md

 The framework is compliant with the **TEC (Telecommunication Engineering Centre) Standard for Fairness Assessment and Rating of Artificial Intelligence Systems**, which presently covers **supervised learning models using tabular data**.
 It enables systematic documentation of model behavior, limitations, and fairness rationale, supporting transparent and accountable decision-making in regulated AI deployments.

+Guideline to run the app :

+1.Clone the repository and navigate to the project root directory.

+2. Ensure all required dependencies are installed (see requirements.txt).

+3. Run the Streamlit application using the command below:

+   "streamlit run Home.py"

 🔗 **TEC Standard (official document):**
 [Standard for Fairness Assessment and Rating of Artificial Intelligence Systems (TEC)](https://www.tec.gov.in/pdf/SDs/TEC%20Standard%20for%20fairness%20assessment%20and%20rating%20of%20AI%20systems%20Final%20v5%202023_07_04.pdf)